evilmartians/liquor/doc/language-spec.md

 If the requested element does not exist in the tuple, the indexing operator evaluates to _null_.

-##### 2.4.2.5 Access Operator

-Access operator is `.`.

-Access operator requires its left-hand side argument to be of type **External**, and right-hand side argument to be a lexical identifier.
-If this is not the case, a runtime error condition is signaled.

-Access operator of form <code><em>e</em>.<em>f</em></code> evaluates to the value of field _f_ of external object _e_.
-This evaluation is done in an implementation-defined way.
-Access operator can evaluate to any type.

-If the requested field does not exist in the external object, a runtime error condition is signaled.

 #### 2.4.3 Function Calls

 Identifiers can be bound to functions prior to compilation.
 Identifiers _null_, _true_ and _false_ cannot be bound to a function.